Old Wesley R.F.C.: Club Personnel

-The current Club President is Nigel Poff and the Club Captain is Iain McGann.
+The current Club President is Alan Browning and the Club Captain is Josh Pim.
 The head coach at the club is Morgan Lennon.
 The club runs 6 men's teams from the 1st XV to 5th XV, and an Under 20s team.
 Old Wesley RFC also has a full underage structure from u21s down to u6s, these teams train and play on a Sunday.

 Underage Teams

-The Old Wesley RFC U-20 Team won the Premiership 2 title in 2019 and also reached the final of the Purcell Cup Final.
+The Old Wesley RFC U-20 Team won the Premiership 2 title in 2019 and 2023/24 Purcell Cup Finalist.

 In addition the club runs a full mini & youth rugby section with teams from U-8 level to U-17 level.

+Touch Rugby

+Established in 2015 and based at the Energia Park (Donnybrook Stadium), the Old Welsey RFC Touch Rugby Club is the largest FIT affiliated club in Ireland.

 Location

 Based in Donnybrook, Dublin 4 on the banks of the Dodder River, Old Wesley RFC share their ground with Bective Rangers FC and the Leinster Branch of the IRFU.

 Until 2007 Old Wesley RFC played their junior matches at the Kilgobbin ground near Sandyford which they shared with Lansdowne FC.
 A new ground at Ballycorus was officially opened on 25 November 2007.